collocations.org

 I think you owe me an explanation.

-accept | defy
+accept

 Her success has been so remarkable as to defy explanation.

-EXPLANATION + VERB
+explanation + VERB

 lie

-emerge, occur to sb, present itself, suggest itself
+emerge, occur to sb

-No single clear explanation emerged from the experiments. | A more credible explanation now occurred to her. | Another quite plausible explanation presented itself.
+No single clear explanation emerged from the experiments.

-in ~
+in explanation

-‘I''ve worked with them before, you see,’ he added, in explanation.
+‘I've worked with them before, you see,’ he added, in explanation.

-without ~
+without explanation

 She left suddenly and without explanation.

-~ about
+explanation about

 He entered into a technical explanation about software and programming.

-~ as to
+explanation as to

 He provided no explanation as to why he was late.

-~ for
+explanation for

-~ from
+explanation from

 We are still waiting for a full explanation from the teacher concerned.